JSSatchell/HyperSearch/README.md

 #### ADDING & REMOVING CATEGORIES & LINKS

-To add a category, type the category name and "+"
+To add a category, type the category name and `+`

     Category Name+

-To add a link to the current category, type "+" followed the name of the link followed by "+" followed by the URL.
+To add a link to the current category, type `+` followed the name of the link followed by `+` followed by the URL.
 New links without a specified position will be added to the top of the links list

     +GMail+mail.google.com

-To add a link at a specific position, type "+" followed by the position number followed by "+" followed by the link name followed by "+" followed by the URL
+To add a link at a specific position, type `+` followed by the position number followed by `+` followed by the link name followed by `+` followed by the URL

     +1+Calendar+calendar.google.com

-To add a link at the bottom of the links list, substitute "v" for the position value
+To add a link at the bottom of the links list, substitute `v` for the position value

     +v+GDrive+drive.google.com

-To move a link to a new position, type the starting position of the link, followed by "~" and the new positon of the link
+To move a link to a new position, type the starting position of the link, followed by `~` and the new positon of the link

     1~5

-To remove the current link, type "Delete-" and select "Yes" on the prompt
+To remove the current link, type `Delete-` and select `Yes` on the prompt

     Delete-

-To remove a link at a specific position, type "Delete-" followed by the position number and select "Yes" on the prompt
+To remove a link at a specific position, type `Delete-` followed by the position number and select `Yes` on the prompt

     Delete-1

-To remove a sequential range of links, type "Delete-" followed by the first number of the range, then "-" and the last number of the range
+To remove a sequential range of links, type `Delete-` followed by the first number of the range, then `-` and the last number of the range

     Delete-1-5

-To remove the current category, type "Delete-" followed by "Category" and select "Yes" on the prompt
+To remove the current category, type `Delete-` followed by `Category` and select `Yes` on the prompt

     Delete-Category